About the PGS Catalog

 The PGS Catalog development is led by Samuel Lambert under the supervision of Michael Inouye (University of Cambridge & Baker Institute) in collaboration with Health Data Research - UK (Laurent Gil) and the EBI Samples, Phenotypes and Ontologies team / NHGRI-EBI GWAS Catalog (Helen Parkinson, Aoife McMahon, Laura Harris).

 The Catalog is under active development, and we continue to add new features and curate new data.
-If you use the Catalog in your research we ask that you cite our recent paper:
+If you use the Catalog or Calculator in your research we ask that you cite our below flagship publications:

-Samuel A. Lambert, Laurent Gil, Simon Jupp, Scott C. Ritchie, Yu Xu, Annalisa Buniello, Aoife McMahon, Gad Abraham, Michael Chapman, Helen Parkinson, John Danesh, Jacqueline A. L. MacArthur and Michael Inouye.
+Samuel A. Lambert, Laurent Gil, Simon Jupp, Scott C. Ritchie, Yu Xu, Annalisa Buniello, Aoife McMahon, Gad Abraham, Michael Chapman, Helen Parkinson, John Danesh, Jacqueline A. L. MacArthur, Michael Inouye

 The Polygenic Score Catalog as an open database for reproducibility and systematic evaluation